HRI for homeowners and landlords

 The Local Property Tax (LPT) register is Revenue’s register of all property owners.
 You are on this register if you have previously received any LPT correspondence from Revenue in your name.

-If you are not on the LPT register, you should register using LPT online, or telephone the LPT helpline to register as an owner or joint owner of your property.
+If you are not on the LPT register, you can register as an owner or joint owner of your property by either:

 If you have not made an LPT payment to date, you can do so by filing an LPT return.